chriswkingg/talk-to-tammy/README.md

 ## Downloading
 If you would like to download and use the bot yourself.
-You must create a .env file in the same directory as the bot and inside the file add DISCORD_TOKEN=YOUR_BOT_TOKEN_HERE install_packages must be run as admin!
+You must create a .env file in the same directory as the bot and inside the file add DISCORD_TOKEN=YOUR_BOT_TOKEN_HERE
+Note: the install_packages file must be run as admin!

+## Final Product
+You can check out the final product on devpost: https://devpost.com/software/talk-to-tammy